Vltava

-The Vltava (/ˈvʊltəvə, ˈvʌl-/ VU(U)L-tə-və, /cs/; Moldau /de/) is the longest river in the Czech Republic, a left tributary of the Elbe River.
+The Vltava (/ˈvʊltəvə, ˈvʌl-/ VU(U)L-tə-və, /cs/; Moldau) is the longest river in the Czech Republic, a left tributary of the Elbe River.
 It runs southeast along the Bohemian Forest and then north across Bohemia, through Český Krumlov, České Budějovice, and Prague.
 It is commonly referred to as the "Czech national river".

 Etymology

 Both the Czech name Vltava and the German name Moldau are believed to originate from the old Germanic words wilt ahwa 'wild water' (compare Latin aqua).
 In the Annales Fuldenses (872 AD) it is called Fuldaha; from 1113 AD it is attested as Wultha.
 In the Chronica Boemorum (1125 AD) it is attested for the first time in its Bohemian form, Wlitaua.